ALTERRQ/sotf-server/README.md

 > To skip update and validation of the server files on every boot,
 > set the `FAST_BOOT` env variable to `true`.

+## Log filtering

+Although this dedicated server generates numerous unnecessary errors and debug logs, this does not indicate malfunction.
+This project filters out these logs by default.

+> To turn off log filtering,
+> set the `FILTER_SHADER_AND_MESH_AND_WINE_DEBUG` env variable to `false`.

 ## Configuration

 > The server configuration does not differ from the official server configuration.